I’m a movie and TV dork.

 Sherlock: We binge-watched all of this show.
 (We like Benedict Cumberbatch a good deal.)
 We talked a lot about Sarah’s interest in forensics, about how Sherlock makes the deductions he does, about social skills, about friendships.

-Community: Sarah said this has shown us a lot about how to work as a team.
+Community: Ashar said this has shown us a lot about how to work as a team.
 We’ve talked about acceptance, about stereotypes, and about finding your place in a group.
 We also have talked about being yourself and not changing to please other people thanks to this.

-The Dark Knight trilogy: Sarah is a huge Batman fan and we have conversations about something Bat-ish almost daily.
+The Dark Knight trilogy: Ashar is a huge Batman fan and we have conversations about something Bat-ish almost daily.
 We’ve talked about how the Batsuit and technology like the Batmobile and Batarangs work; we talk about Batman’s (and Bruce Wayne’s) role in Gotham; why it’s important to have a confidant like Albert; and how Bruce Wayne, unlike a lot of the Marvel and DC superheroes, isn’t “special” on his own; he’s a guy with a fancy suit who learns from his mistakes and uses technology to his advantage.
 (We think he’s a lot like Iron Man!)

-The Last Samurai: Sarah was interested in this Tom Cruise movie because, well, Tom Cruise, but also because we have an interest in Japanese culture.
+The Last Samurai: Ashar was interested in this Tom Cruise movie because, well, Tom Cruise, but also because we have an interest in Japanese culture.
 She liked talking about the main character’s journey to become like the samurai who had originally captured him and how he came to be part of their group, not a prisoner.
 We talked about how rare that would be (and about what Stockholm syndrome is, tangentially) but also how cool.

 Top Gun: More Tom Cruise.
-This time, he’s flying planes, and Sarah learned more about how that works, which is particularly interesting in that she’s never flown on a plane.
+This time, he’s flying planes, and Ashar learned more about how that works, which is particularly interesting in that she’s never flown on a plane.
 She also learned that Cruise has a legit pilot’s license and does his own flying in real life.

 My Neighbor Totoro: We talked about how parents raise their children, how families deal with an illness or a hard time, and most importantly, how we all want a cat bus.
 (If you don’t know what this means, you need to watch this movie.)
 We also talked about how giving a gift isn’t always about the “value” of the gift nearly so much as it is the thought behind it.